-James is formally certified by the Hanminjok Hapkido Association and the World Ki-Do Federation as a 5th degree black belt (master instructor level).
+James is formally certified by the Hanminjok Hapkido Association and the World Ki-Do Federation as an 8th degree black belt (grand master instructor level).
 The World Ki-Do Federation is the only traditional martial arts federation recognized by the government of the Republic of South Korea.
-He is formally certified as a 5th degree black belt (master instructor level) from the World Taekwondo Federation headquartered in Seoul, Korea and as a 6th degree from the World Tae Kwon Do Union.
-His background extends to both fitness and nutrition and he is founder and chief executive officer of YouthFlow® Corporation, a nutrition company focused on “The Science of Anti-Aging®”.
-Master De Vries also coaches and mentors black belts regarding achieving peak performance and balancing both mental and physical training.
+He is also formally certified as a 6th degree black belt (senior master instructor level) by both World Taekwondo headquartered in Seoul, Korea and the World Tae Kwon Do Union.
+His background extends to both fitness and nutrition, and he is founder and chief executive officer of YouthFlow® Corporation, a nutrition company focused on “The Science of Anti-Aging®”.
+Grandmaster De Vries also coaches and mentors’ black belts regarding achieving peak performance and balancing both mental and physical training.